 GVWR stands for gross vehicle weight rating; it is the very measurement that is attached to most commercial vehicles, from lightweight pickups to the largest 18-wheelers allowed on roadways.

 GCWR stands for gross combination weight rating; it is usually determined by the manufacturers of the chassis, based on the corresponding SAE International guidelines.
-A vehicle’s GCWR can be found by taking both the total weight of the truck and the total weight of the trailer.
-When added together, this figure makes up the final GCWR.
+A vehicle’s GCWR is the maximum allowable combined mass of a road vehicle, the passengers and cargo in the tow vehicle, plus the mass of the trailer and cargo in the trailer.
+It’s determined by adding the GVWR of the power unit (the truck) to the GVWR of the trailer.

 Mainly, the GCWR is used in vehicle testing to determine a range of safety trials, most notably, the braking capabilities for the towing vehicle chassis braking system.